How to end a civil partnership

 Upon the registering of a civil partnership the partner who is the non-parent legally becomes a ‘stepparent’ to any children born to their partner.
 This would include any adopted children.

 If you wish to have parental responsibility for your Partner’s children, it can be obtained in one of the following ways:

 - by entering into a voluntary parental responsibility agreement with every person who has parental responsibility for the child concerned, or

-Parental Responsibility comes to an end when the child attains the age of 18 years or by court order if earlier.
+Parental responsibility comes to an end when the child turns 18 years old or by court order if earlier.

 This is a complicated area of the law and if you are in any doubt about your rights and responsibilities relating to children, do take advice from an experienced family lawyer.